Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-04.md

 <!-- > -->

 Refactoring is not about adding new features.
-Instead, we want to have the **same functionality** with an **improved codebase** underneath it.
+Instead, you want to have the **same functionality** with an **improved codebase** underneath it.

 <!-- > -->